DIY vs. PRO: Ideas & Safety Tips on Repairing or Remodeling Your Mobile Home

-- Adding or Replacing Windows
+- Adding or replacing windows

-Doing hands-on repairs and renovations to your mobile home not only adds value to your mobile home and protects from bigger damage later, but it can be rather satisfying to know that your home is partly built with your love and care.
+Doing hands-on repairs and renovations to your mobile home not only adds value to your mobile home and protects it from bigger damage later, but it can be rather satisfying to know that your home is partly built with your love and care.

 If the job involves any of the above, seems complicated or overwhelming, consider hiring a professional.
 However, don’t let this deter you from trying out new small projects and involving yourself with the upkeep of your own mobile home.